Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     Next, assign the members of your development team and request feedback from team members, Technical Leaders, and the course instructor.

-  - Create a Branch
+  - Create a Branch:

     The next step is to create a branch off of master with the following naming
     convention: `feature/description-of-the-feature`.
 All the work for the new feature should be completed and committed in this branch to avoid merge conflicts and breaking the current build.

-  - Write Test Cases
+  - Write Test Cases:

     Once you feel that your feature is complete, you can begin to test your feature by writing test cases.
 Test cases should be written in the appropriate